jtarrio/webrtlsdr/docs/highlevel.md

 ### Use several sample receivers at once

-Sometimes, you may want the `Radio` to send samples to more than one `SampleReceiver`.
+Sometimes you may want the `Radio` to send samples to more than one `SampleReceiver`.
 For example, the [`Radio Receiver`](https://github.com/jtarrio/radioreceiver) application demodulates the radio signals with the `Demodulator` at the same time that it computes their frequency spectrum using another `SampleReceiver`.

 The application achieves this with a `CompositeReceiver`.
 Every time one of the methods of the `CompositeReceiver` object is called, it will call the same method in every component receiver.